Triumph Daytona 955

 Although the T595 couldn't get the better of the Japanese - Yamaha's Rl appeared nine months later, redefining sporting motorcycles - it was still a successful model, combining Triumph character and heritage with genuinely sporting performance.

 The 1998 model year saw a renaming of the T595 as the Daytona 955i.
-Cosmetic changes were made, as well as a redesigned exhaust to improve ground clearance.
+Cosmetic changes were made, as well as a redesigned exhaust to improve Ground Clearance.

 But it wasn't until the 2001 update that significant changes were made to the Daytona.
 This latest version reverted to a double-sided swingarm to reduce weight and improve stiffness, and new bodywork sharpened the styling of the Daytona.
-Extensive engine upgrades produced another power increase, this time to a very impressive 1 lOkW (147bhp).
+Extensive engine upgrades produced another power increase, this time to a very impressive 110kW (147bhp).
 And while the opposition has moved on in terms of track performance, the latest Daytona makes an impressive sporting machine for road use.

 Triumph's fast and sophisticated Daytona 955i flagship provides a unique blend of searing performance, real-world practicality and three-cylinder character.